kanaria69/Mainecoco/README.md

-## Toasters were the first form of pop-up notifications.
+## Why was the broom late for the meeting?
+He overswept.